No Time to Die (soundtrack): Reception

-Will Hodgkinson of The Times stated, "The key to a great James Bond theme tune is to capture a sense of nagging emotional loss in a way that’s glamorous.
-Step forward, Billie Eilish, the world’s most melancholic teenage pop star, who wraps her intimate, whispered vocals over words that, in proper Bond style, seem on the surface to be profound but in fact don’t mean much at all."
-Saeed Saeed of The National wrote, "While the pulsating score by German composer Hans Zimmer fulfils the brief in heightening the film’s spectacular action sequences, the creation of the music featured a few dramas of its own...
+Will Hodgkinson of The Times stated, "The key to a great James Bond theme tune is to capture a sense of nagging emotional loss in a way that's glamorous.
+Step forward, Billie Eilish, the world's most melancholic teenage pop star, who wraps her intimate, whispered vocals over words that, in proper Bond style, seem on the surface to be profound but in fact don't mean much at all."
+Saeed Saeed of The National wrote, "While the pulsating score by German composer Hans Zimmer fulfils the brief in heightening the film's spectacular action sequences, the creation of the music featured a few dramas of its own...
 The solitary vocal tune in the soundtrack is the titular track performed by Billie Eilish.
-While the dramatic power ballad, with her trademark whispery vocals and sweeping strings, was acclaimed and won a Grammy Award in March, the recording process wasn’t so smooth."
+While the dramatic power ballad, with her trademark whispery vocals and sweeping strings, was acclaimed and won a Grammy Award in March, the recording process wasn't so smooth."

+Filmtracks dubbed the score "a massively mixed bag", complementing the score's thematic development and the "smartly addressed" returning motifs, but criticizing the action material (which is unfavorably compared to David Arnold's prior work on the franchise) as well as dubbing Eilish's title song "dismal [and] incoherent".